2110521-SW-ARCH-2566-1/kafka-tutorial/README.md

 docker-compose up -d
 ```

-### Interacting with the Kafka container from you computer
+### Interacting with Kafka containers from you computer

 Checking docker containers currently run executes the following command: